onepanelio/docs/docs/CVAT/create_annotation_model.md

 * If you are using `frcnn-nas-coco`, then please choose a machine with at least 2 GPUs as this model requires more memory.
 A machine with 1 GPU will throw an error.

+* Note that we don't support Yolo and MaskRCNN models yet.

 ## Adding your own base model to CVAT

 You can also add your own base models to CVAT via Onepanel.
 Please email us at info@onepanel.io to learn how.